Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android/index.md

 ### Set custom user ID

-If your app has its own login system that you want to track users with, you can call `setUserId` at any time.
+If your app has its login system that you want to track users with, you can call `setUserId` at any time.

 === "Java"